shotover/shotover-proxy/README.md

 * Dual writing and/or query translation to allow the underlying storage technology to be changed (for example, from DynamoDB to Apache Cassandra)
 * As an alternative to Change Data Capture technology to send writes to a message stream such as Apache Kafka in addition to the primary database
-* Adding auditing, encryption or other security measures Of course, shotover-proxy is designed to be configurable and extensible so use your imagination and let us know what uses you find!
+* Adding auditing, encryption or other security measures

+Of course, shotover-proxy is designed to be configurable and extensible so use your imagination and let us know what uses you find!

 ## Deploying Shotover
-Shotover can be deployed in a number of ways, it will generally be based on the problem you are trying to solve, but they all fall into three categories:
+Shotover can be deployed in several different ways based on the problem you are trying to solve, but they all fall into three categories:
 * As an application sidecar - Shotover is pretty lightweight, so feel free to deploy it as a sidecar to each of your application instances.
-* As a stand alone proxy - If you are building a Service/DBaaS/Common data layer, you can deploy Shotover on standalone hardware and really let it fly.
+* As a stand-alone proxy - If you are building a Service/DBaaS/Common data layer, you can deploy Shotover on standalone hardware and really let it fly.
-* As a sidecar to your database - You can also stick Shotover on the same instance/server as your database is running on, we do it, so we won't judge you.
+* As a sidecar to your database - You can also stick Shotover on the same instance/server as your database is running on; we do it, so we won't judge you.

 ## Roadmap